kubedb/docs/docs/concepts/day-2-operations/mysqlopsrequest.md

 If you want to scale-up or scale-down your MySQL cluster, you have to specify `spec.horizontalScaling` section.
 This field consists of the following sub-field:

 - `spec.horizontalScaling.member` indicates the desired number of members for your MySQL cluster after scaling.
 For example, if your cluster currently has 4 members and you want to add additional 2 members then you have to specify 6 in `spec.horizontalScaling.member` field.
-Similarly, if you want to remove one member from the cluster, you have specify 3  in `spec.horizontalScaling.member` field.
+Similarly, if you want to remove one member from the cluster, you have to specify 3  in `spec.horizontalScaling.member` field.

 #### spec.verticalScaling